 - Being invited by the Japanese government to tour Japan, learning about trade, business, and the country’s agricultural industry – and being taught by a top sushi chef in Tokyo how to prepare Japanese food.

-- While living in London, visiting all stations on the Underground and making a video about it – which was picked up by the BBC and used to recognise the 150th anniversary of the Tube in 2012.
+- While living in London, visiting all stations on the Underground and making a video about it, which was picked up by the BBC and the Evening Standard and used to recognise the 150th anniversary of the Tube in 2012.